lufixSch/auto_llama/README.md

 - Add Manager implementations
   - CommandManager - Select agent based on a command (e.g. /code, /search ...)
   - KeywordManager - Select agent based on keywords in the input
-  - AutoManager - Automaically decides which agent to use based on the context
+  - AutoManager - Automatically decides which agent to use based on the context
 - Improve agent response system
   - Rework response types -> don't force a position, just give information about the response
 - Improve agent `run_chat` default
+- Add time aware memory (No Idea how >\_<)
+  - Idea: _Fetch x recent memory's and y memory's (time independent) and mark them as recent/general_
+- Add image/multimodal memory (Supported by txtai out of the box)